mAsT3RpEE/Opencart/README.md

 product_option_currency
 =======================

-VQMod extention that lets you choose the currency of the price of a product.
+VQMod extension that lets you choose the currency of the price of a product.

-Supports discrounts but does not support specials.
+Supports discounts but does not support specials.

 #### Install ####